-Introduction to publishing title management software
+Introduction to publishing management systems

 We realised that we could open the door a little and show some of how publishing works.
-When we offered to host a virtual Introduction to publishing title management software
+When we offered to host a virtual Introduction to publishing management software on Zoom, we sold out 100 tickets plus a waiting list that same day.

 It’s clear that this information is something people are hungry for, but they don’t know where to get it.
 So, we’re going to provide it!